 One of the Baseball greats, Casey Stengel, opined that "Good pitching will always stop good hitting and vice-versa."
-Come to think of it, just like in cricket, you have bowling, which is the key to a team winning a game―pitching is the factor which can help a team win a game.
+Pitching is the key factor which can help a team win a game.
 This is where pitching drills come into the picture.
 They help would-be Babe Ruths to excel and improve in their sport.

 On Your Knees